 - Third party vendors, including Google, show ads on sites on the internet.

-You can switch cookies off by adjusting your internet browser’s settings to stop it accepting cookies.
+You can switch cookies off by adjusting your internet browser settings to stop it accepting cookies.
 There are many different browsers and versions.
-Some of the most common browsers are listed below.
+Some of the most common browsers and versions and listed below.
 Click the name of your preferred browser below to learn how to disable and manage cookies.
-If your browser is not listed, please visit your preferred search engine.
+If you version of browser is not listed, please visit your preferred search engine.